 2. List your implementation goals

 Your next step in strategic planning is to identify what you want to achieve upon deployment of your new ERP system.
 These goals can be business-centric, process-oriented, or a combination of different goals.
-Are you looking to centralize HR functions to track employee performance better?
+Are you looking to centralize Human Resources (HR) to track employee performance better?
 Do you want to streamline your sales process?
 Knowing your integration goals will help you determine what software features you need.
-It will also help the software vendor find the best ERP solution for your business.
+It will also help the software vendor find the best ERP solution for your business operations.